 Status - Shows the status of the job.

 Destination - For upload jobs, the company name, and folder to which the files were uploaded.
-This category doesn’t apply to publish jobs.
+This category does not apply to jobs for publishing.

 Submitted By - Lists who uploaded the assets.

 You can cancel in-progress publish and upload jobs by selecting the Cancel button next to the progress bar.

 Use these techniques to sort jobs or change your view of the History tab of the Jobs page:

 Sorting - Select a column name to sort the list by a particular column.
 You can select the switch beside the column name to sort in descending or ascending order.

 Date Range - Select the Date Range menu and choose an option to narrow the list of jobs to the current date, the previous week, or the previous month.
 Select Custom Date Range, then enter a specific date range.

 Job Type - Select the Job Type menu and choose Publish or Upload to narrow the list to publish jobs or upload jobs.
 Select All to see both types of jobs.

 Show - Go to Show > My Jobs or Show > All Jobs to narrow the list to jobs you ordered or jobs that people in your company ordered.

 Double-click the name of a report on the Jobs page so the Job Details page opens.
 This page provides a summary report about the files in the job.
 Select View Detail so you can see an entry’s Adobe Dynamic Media Classic ID, destination path, and status information.
 If you uploaded a PDF or PostScript file that requires fonts that are not available in Adobe Dynamic Media Classic, the report lists the missing fonts.

 You can copy this information to the Clipboard.

 Recurring upload and publish jobs, that you create on the Upload and Publish pages, are listed on the Scheduled tab of the Jobs page.
 You can edit and delete recurring jobs on the Scheduled tab.

 Select the Jobs button on the Global Navigation bar and, on the Jobs page, select the Scheduled tab so you can edit and delete recurring jobs.